Note: This article applies to adTempus 4 and later. For adTempus 3 and earlier, see article K00000420.

 Click Next to have the wizard apply the configuration changes and start the adTempus service.

-If you no longer plan to use SQL Server Express you can remove it from the adTempus computer.
+Once you have confirmed that adTempus is working correctly with the new database, you can remove SQL Server Express if you no longer plan to use it.
 To do so, locate "Microsoft SQL Server" in the Add/Remove Programs tool, then select the option to remove it.
 When prompted, select the "ADTEMPUS" instance to remove.

 Important: Other applications may also be using SQL Server Express; each application will have its own instance of SQL Server.
 If there are other instances listed when you go through the uninstall process, be sure you do not remove them.